RivJams/MazeMadness/README.md

 ### WHY WE USE STACK FOR DFS:

-	In DFS, we explore as far down a path as possible before backtracking.
+	In DFS, we explore as far down one path as possible before backtracking.
 	It picks a path and follows it until it hits a dead end, then backtracks to the last intersection to try a new path.

 Stacks allow us to easily backtrack to the most recent position.
-Each time we visit a new location, we push it onto the stack
+Each time we visit a new location, we push it onto the stack.
+We can then pop from the top to get the most recently discovered position.
+A stack makes sure we go DEEP before exploring different routes.

 ### WHY WE USE QUEUE IN BFS: